drowley8/sona/README.md

 `waveforms.rest(LENGTH, BITRATE)`
 Generates a constant wave for a length of LENGTH seconds.
 BITRATE should match the BITRATE given to player.play() and player.save().
 LENGTH is not limited by a range.

+# Support
+Like what you see?
+Download [Brave](https://brave.com/dro635) and click on the little orange triangle.